gunjan788/MediMate/README.md

-MediMate is a simple web-based application designed to help users manage their medication reminders, login securely, and maintain their profile information.

-## Features

-### 1. Login Page
-- Users can log in with their email and password.
-- Provides a sign-up link for new users.

-### 2. Profile Page
-- Users can view and edit their profile details such as name, email, phone number, and address.
-- Profile picture placeholder.

-### 3. Medicine Reminder
-- Users can add medicine reminders by entering the medicine name and the time.
-- Reminders are listed and can be deleted.
-- Audio alert when it's time to take the medicine.
-- The alert stops on user interaction (clicking anywhere on the page).

-## Technologies Used
-- HTML, CSS for frontend design.
-- JavaScript for functionality.

-## How to Use
-1. Open `index.html` in a browser.
-2. Log in or create a new account.
-3. Navigate to the profile page to update personal details.
-4. Use the medicine reminder feature to add reminders.
-5. The application will notify you when it's time for your medicine.

-## Future Enhancements
-- Backend integration for user authentication.
-- Database support for persistent reminders and user profiles.
-- Mobile-friendly UI improvements.
-- Push notifications for reminders.

-## Author
-MediMate Development Team
+# 🌿 MediMate - Your Medicine Reminder & Health Companion 🌿

+MediMate is a user-friendly web application designed to help you manage your medications, securely log in, and maintain your profile effortlessly.

+---

+## 🚀 Features

+### 🔐 Login Page
+✅ Secure login with email and password.
+✅ Sign-up link for new users.

+### 👤 Profile Page
+✅ Edit personal details like Name, Email, Phone, and Address.
+✅ Profile picture placeholder.

+### 💊 Medicine Reminder
+✅ Add medicine reminders with name and time.
+✅ View, manage, and delete reminders.
+✅ Audio alert for reminders with a notification pop-up.
+✅ Stop alert by clicking anywhere on the page.

+---

+## 🛠️ Technologies Used
+- 🌐 **HTML, CSS** → Frontend design
+- 🎭 **JavaScript** → Interactive functionality

+---

+## 📌 How to Use
+1️⃣ Open `index.html` in your browser.
+2️⃣ Log in or sign up for an account.
+3️⃣ Update your profile details in the Profile Page.
+4️⃣ Set medicine reminders with name and time.
+5️⃣ Receive an alert when it's time to take your medicine!

+---

+## 🔮 Future Enhancements
+✨ Backend integration for user authentication.
+✨ Database support for persistent reminders.
+✨ Mobile-friendly UI improvements.
+✨ Push notifications for medicine reminders.

+---

+## 🏆 Author
+**MediMate Development Team**
+*Your health, our priority!* ❤️

+---